juandarr/Adversarial-game-isolation/README.md

-# Build a Game-playing Agent
+# Game-playing Agent

 ## Synopsis

-In this project, students will develop an adversarial search agent to play the game "Isolation".
-Students only need to modify code in the `game_agent.py`, however, code is included for example player and evaluation functions for you to review and test against in the other files.
+In this project, I develop an adversarial search agent to play the game "Isolation".
+Agent implementation is done inside the file `game_agent.py`.

 Isolation is a deterministic, two-player game of perfect information in which the players alternate turns moving a single piece from one cell to another on a board.
 Whenever either player occupies a cell, that cell becomes blocked for the remainder of the game.
 The first player with no remaining legal moves loses, and the opponent is declared the winner.